stoyan-stoyanov/llmflows/docs/index.md

 ### Explicit
 We want to create an explicit API enabling users to write clean and readable code while easily creating complex flows of LLMs interacting with each other.
+LLMFlows' classes give users full control and do not have any hidden prompts or LLM calls.

 ### Transparent
 We aim to help users have full transparency on their LLM-powered apps by providing